LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Experiment

 \subsection{Algorithm Performance}

 With the quantization scheme of LUT-LLM, the target model maintains a competitive performance compared with the FP16 baseline and consistently outperforms standard round-to-nearest (RTN) quantization to INT8 for activations.
-Table \ref{tab:algo_results} summarizes the model quality on GLUE and SQuAD v2 under different quantization schemes.
-LUT-LLM incurs only a $2.7\%$ performance drop relative to the FP16 baseline with all techniques applied.
-Compared with RTN INT8 quantization, LUT-LLM with INT8 lookup tables achieves $5.5\%$ higher performance in geomean.
-Compare with SmoothQuant, LUT-LLM has only $1.2\%$ drop in geomean accuracy while applying more aggressive quantization scheme (LUT-LLM is equivalent to W2A3).
-We also benchmarked LUT-LLM on harder benchmarks, such as MMLU-Pro, achieving only $0.9\%$ accuracy drop than SmoothQuant.
-These results highlight the effectiveness of the quantization scheme and tuning methods used in LUT-LLM in preserving model quality while enabling aggressive quantization for efficient deployment on FPGAs.
+Table \ref{tab:algo_results} summarizes the model quality under different quantization schemes.
+Compared with SoTA scalar quantization technique, SpinQuant \cite{liu2024spinquant}, LUT-LLM has only $1.8\%$ drop in geomean accuracy.
+These results highlight the effectiveness of the quantization scheme and tuning methods used in LUT-LLM in preserving model quality and efficient deployment on FPGAs.